Azure-Samples/flask-app-on-azure-functions/README.md

 ### Testing locally

+To run Function Apps using Core Tools, see [Run functions locally with Core Tools](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local?tabs=v4%2Cwindows%2Cpython%2Cportal%2Cbash#start).

 To test locally, start debug mode and test the function using the HTTP endpoint exposed after the host and the worker load up the function.

 ```log
 Http Functions: